OpenWebAdvocacy/website/src/posts/is-it-worth-killing-mozilla-to-shave-off-less-than-1-percent-from-googles-market-share.md

 **Two potential concerns might be raised:**

-1. **Growth scenario**: A smaller browser, such as Firefox, Opera, or Samsung Internet, could significantly grow in market share over 5–10 years, reaching 20–40% of the market.
+1. **Growth scenario**: A smaller browser, such as Firefox, Opera, Vivaldi, or Samsung Internet, could significantly grow in market share over 5–10 years, reaching 20–40% of the browser market.
 While such growth is highly desirable from a competition standpoint, it could become problematic if Google continued paying for 100% of the default search placement at that scale.

 2. **Aggregate deals scenario**: Google might strike numerous deals with smaller browsers, which in aggregate could exceed the 50% market share cap.